Skip to main content

 ~£100· 6 W· IPX7· ~14 h· 260 g

-No DSC, no GPS — but exceptionally well-built and a 14-hour battery that beats most premium handhelds.
+No DSC, no GPS — but exceptionally well-built with a 14-hour battery that beats most premium handhelds.
 The honest workhorse: cheap, robust, reliable.

-If you have a fixed-mount VHF with DSC already (the proper primary radio every boat should have) and want a handheld backup that won't break the bank or your trust, this is the pick.
+If you already have a fixed-mount DSC radio and want a handheld backup that won't break the bank, this is the pick.
 Battery life is excellent.

 Check price on Amazon →